AldaVM/advent_of_code/README.md

 iyr:2010 hgt:158cm hcl:#b6652a ecl:blu byr:1944 eyr:2021 pid:093154719
 Count the number of valid passports - those that have all required fields and valid values.
 Continue to treat cid as optional.
 In your batch file, how many passports are valid?

+# Day 5: Binary Boarding

+You board your plane only to discover a new problem: you dropped your boarding pass!
+You aren't sure which seat is yours, and all of the flight attendants are busy with the flood of people that suddenly made it through passport control.

+You write a quick program to use your phone's camera to scan all of the nearby boarding passes (your puzzle input); perhaps you can find your seat through process of elimination.

+Instead of zones or groups, this airline uses binary space partitioning to seat people.
+A seat might be specified like FBFBBFFRLR, where F means "front", B means "back", L means "left", and R means "right".

+The first 7 characters will either be F or B; these specify exactly one of the 128 rows on the plane (numbered 0 through 127).
+Each letter tells you which half of a region the given seat is in.
+Start with the whole list of rows; the first letter indicates whether the seat is in the front (0 through 63) or the back (64 through 127).
+The next letter indicates which half of that region the seat is in, and so on until you're left with exactly one row.

+For example, consider just the first seven characters of FBFBBFFRLR:

+Start by considering the whole range, rows 0 through 127.
+F means to take the lower half, keeping rows 0 through 63.
+B means to take the upper half, keeping rows 32 through 63.
+F means to take the lower half, keeping rows 32 through 47.
+B means to take the upper half, keeping rows 40 through 47.
+B keeps rows 44 through 47.
+F keeps rows 44 through 45.
+The final F keeps the lower of the two, row 44.
+The last three characters will be either L or R; these specify exactly one of the 8 columns of seats on the plane (numbered 0 through 7).
+The same process as above proceeds again, this time with only three steps.
+L means to keep the lower half, while R means to keep the upper half.

+For example, consider just the last 3 characters of FBFBBFFRLR:

+Start by considering the whole range, columns 0 through 7.
+R means to take the upper half, keeping columns 4 through 7.
+L means to take the lower half, keeping columns 4 through 5.
+The final R keeps the upper of the two, column 5.
+So, decoding FBFBBFFRLR reveals that it is the seat at row 44, column 5.

+Every seat also has a unique seat ID: multiply the row by 8, then add the column.
+In this example, the seat has ID 44 \* 8 + 5 = 357.

+Here are some other boarding passes:

+BFFFBBFRRR: row 70, column 7, seat ID 567.
+FFFBBBFRRR: row 14, column 7, seat ID 119.
+BBFFBBFRLL: row 102, column 4, seat ID 820.
+As a sanity check, look through your list of boarding passes.
+What is the highest seat ID on a boarding pass?

+## Part Two
+Ding!
+The "fasten seat belt" signs have turned on.
+Time to find your seat.

+It's a completely full flight, so your seat should be the only missing boarding pass in your list.
+However, there's a catch: some of the seats at the very front and back of the plane don't exist on this aircraft, so they'll be missing from your list as well.

+Your seat wasn't at the very front or back, though; the seats with IDs +1 and -1 from yours will be in your list.

+What is the ID of your seat?